pixelnest/pixelnest/installation/osx.md

 Type `rbenv install -l` to print a list of all available ruby versions.

-Then, execute `rbenv install x.x.x` to install the given Ruby version.
+Then, execute `rbenv install x.x.x` to install a given Ruby version.
 You can list the installed versions with `rbenv versions`.
-The one with the * is currently used version.
+The one with the * is the currently used version.
 You can set a global version with `rbenv global x.x.x` and a local one with `rbenv local x.x.x`.

 Check the result with the `ruby -v` command.

 ### Ruby-build

-Note that we installed `ruby-build` along with `rbenv` on the previous `brew install`. `ruby-build` is a plugin for rbenv that allows us to install a ruby version with the `rbenv install` command, and automate a version uninstall with the `rbenv uninstall` command.
+Note that we had installed `ruby-build` along with `rbenv` when using `brew install rbenv ruby-build`.
+Ruby-build is a plugin for rbenv that allows us to install a ruby version with the `rbenv install` command, and automate a version uninstallation with the `rbenv uninstall` command.